 Kindred real estate is some of the most expensive in North Dakota, although Kindred house values don't compare to the most expensive real estate in the U.S.

-Kindred is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Kindred isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kindred are a mix of both white- and blue-collar jobs.
 Overall, Kindred is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Kindred who work in healthcare (12.28%), office and administrative support (11.52%), and architecture and engineering (7.49%).

 Also of interest is that Kindred has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Kindred is a great place for families with children to consider.
-First of all, many other families with children live here, making Kindred a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Kindred has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Kindred is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kindred’s overall crime rate is lower than average for the country.

 Being a small city, Kindred does not have a public transit system used by locals to get to and from work.